Shia Crescent: Overview

 In 2012, Noam Chomsky, an American university professor and linguist, in his book, Making the Future: Occupations, Interventions, Empire and Resistance, claims that most of the Middle East's energy reserves lie in the so-called "Shiite Crescent" Iran's influence in the Shiite Crescent challenges US efforts to control Middle East energy resources.
 Washington's nightmare is for a Shiite coalition to take control of the world's most important oil reserves independently of the United States.

 In January 2016, a confidant of Saudi Crown Prince Mohammad bin Salman claimed that the Arab world was confronted "by a Shia full moon”, rather than just a Shia Crescent, as a result of the expanded activities of Iranian-backed Shia militias in countries such as Iraq, Syria and Yemen.
 In December 2017, Mohammad Ali Jafari, the chief of the Islamic Revolutionary Guard Corps (IRGC), said that "Today, armed cells of resistance have been established in Islamic countries, and small networks of resistance have been created in other countries, and we will see their influence in the future.”
 According to him, large forces of volunteers have joined the "anti-terror" struggle in Syria.
 Jafari had previously talked about the regime's need to create a Shia Islamist bloc loyal to Iran.

 In 2014, Qods Force Chief Qassem Suleimani outlined Ali Khamenei's strategy of toppling the Arab governments, through military insurgencies waged by Iran-backed Khomeinist militants.
 Explaining that Iran's goal was to occupy "70 percent of the world's oil", Suleimani stated: "The revival of Shia under the leadership of Iran creates a polarity and power for Iran, which has a political dimension and also a security dimension and also an economic dimension ....
 We know that three countries Iran, Saudi Arabia, and Iraq contain the most oil in the world.
 [Saudi] Arabia is first, Iran and Iraq are second and third, and that approximately 70 percent of the worlds oil is located where the Shia live or about 80 percent is where the Shia live.
 Iraq's oil is in this corridor between Basra and Baghdad; Kuwait, and [Saudi] Arabia, which 80 percent of its oil is located in the Shia-populated places like Damam [and] Qatif, and it is also clear for Iran.
 The political leadership of Shiism exponentially adds to Iran's ethnic power."

+In 2024, the collapse of the Assad family-led Syrian regime has plunged Iran’s strategy, established since the 1979 Islamic Revolution to consolidate regional influence, into a deep crisis.
+This strategy aimed to create a sphere of influence stretching from Iraq to the Mediterranean, exert pressure on Sunni Muslim states, and solidify Iran’s position as a regional power.